risawitama/verbose-potato/README.md

-## Got a new suit recently made entirely of living plants.
-I wasn’t sure at first, but it’s grown on me
+## Some people say that I never got over my obsession with Phil Collins.
+## But take a look at me now.